-Occasionally for some reason you may need to know when exactly Windows 10 was installed on your computer.
-Now read this post to get three ways of how to check Windows 10 installation date.
+Occasionally for some reason, you may need to know when exactly Windows 10 was installed on your computer.
+Now, you can read this post to get three ways of how to check Windows 10 installation date.

 Way 1: Check Windows 10 installation date by Command Prompt

 Step 2: Type systeminfo | find /I “Install Date” and press Enter key.
 Then on the screen, it will display your Windows 10 original install date.

 Alternative: Or you can type WMIC OS GET installdate and press Enter key to get the installation date.

 Way 2: Check Windows 10 installation date by Windows PowerShell

 Step 2: Type CD C:\ and press Enter key to change the path to C drive where Windows 10 is installed.
 Then type ([WMI]”).(ConvertToDateTime(Get-WmiObject Win32_OperatingSystem).InstallDate) and press Enter key.
 Then it will display your Windows 10 installation date.

 Way 3: Check Windows 10 installation date by Registry Editor

 Step 2: Navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion.
 Then on the right-side pane locate the InstallDate key and its value.
 There in the brackets, it displays a number in seconds.
 You can convert it into the date, which is just your Windows 10 installation date.

 But then again, it seems troublesome to perform such a math calculation.
 Anyhow it is one way for references only.